Scybin/scyboard/README.md

 ## ⚠️ Disclaimer
 This is an early-stage experimental project.
 Don’t fully trust the auto-generated files.
 Be sure to review them carefully before sending anything to a PCB manufacturer.
 While the author has built working prototypes from this repo, there's no guarantee everything will work perfectly.

 The author(s) take no responsibility for any damage, issues, or legal trouble that might result from using this project (see the license).
-Be sure to follow local laws regarding radio frequencies and DIY electronics.
+Be sure to follow local laws regarding radio frequencies and DIY electronics.<br>

 ## ⌨️ Welcome